-- Cryptosporidium is a small parasite, about 3-5 μm. - It lives on the surface of the cells lining the small intestine and oocysts are passed in the feces. - Transmission of the infection occurs via the oocysts. - Many human infections have been traced to the contamination of drinking water with oocysts from agricultural "run-off" (i.e., drainage from pastures), so it is considered a zoonosis.
+- o Cryptosporidium is a small parasite, about 3-5 μm. - It lives on the surface of the cells lining the small intestine and oocysts are passed in the feces. - Transmission of the infection occurs via the oocysts. - Many human infections have been traced to the contamination of drinking water with oocysts from agricultural "run-off" (i.e., drainage from pastures), so it is considered a zoonosis.

-Caroline Schönning, Swedish Institute for Infectious Disease Control (SMI), Sweden
+Caroline Schönning, Swedish Institute for Communicable Disease Control, Solna, Sweden